Linerre/linerre.github.io/content/posts/2021-04-27-setting-path-for-zsh-on-macos.md

 date: 2021-04-27
 summary: It's something only Apple can do.
 ---
-It is recommended that you read it on my [Gist](https://gist.github.com/Linerre/f11ad4a6a934dcf01ee8415c9457e7b2) instead, because the comments and discussions are pretty informative.
+It is recommended that you read this post on my [Gist](https://gist.github.com/Linerre/f11ad4a6a934dcf01ee8415c9457e7b2) instead, because there are pretty informative comments and discussions.

 ## TL;DR
 Read the sections on `path_helper` and see if you like Apple's way of managing your `PATH`.